spotify/ratatool/ratatool-sampling/README.md

-  --output=<path>                            Output file path or BigQuery table [--fields=<field1,field2,...>]             An optional list of fields to include in hashing for sampling cohort selection [--seed=<seed>]                            An optional seed used in hashing for sampling cohort selection [--distribution=(uniform|stratified)]      An optional arg to sample for a stratified or uniform distribution.
+  --output=<path>                            Output file path or BigQuery table [--fields=<field1,field2,...>]             An optional list of fields to include in hashing for sampling cohort selection [--seed=<seed>]                            An optional seed used in hashing for sampling cohort selection [--hashAlgorithm=(murmur|farm)]            An optional arg to select the hashing algorithm for sampling cohort selection.
+Defaults to FarmHash for BigQuery compatibility
+  [--distribution=(uniform|stratified)]      An optional arg to sample for a stratified or uniform distribution.
 Must provide `distributionFields`
   [--distributionFields=<field1,field2,...>] An optional list of fields to sample for distribution.
 Must provide `distribution`
   [--exact]                                  An optional arg for higher precision distribution sampling.